 This study session begins by explaining the role played by fixed-income securities in portfolios and then introduces the two primary types of fixed-income mandates (liability-based and total return).
 A model for decomposing expected bond returns, which identifies the driving forces behind expected returns, is presented.
-The effects of illiquidity, leverage, and taxes on fixed-income portfolios are discussed.
+Fixed-income portfolio risk measures such as duration and convexity are addressed, and the effects of liquidity, leverage, and taxes on fixed-income portfolios are discussed.
+The session reviews alternatives to direct bond investments such as mutual funds and exchangetraded funds as well as fixed-income derivatives and their role in a portfolio.
 Next, liability-driven and index-based strategies are examined in greater detail.
 Coverage includes approaches, risks, and challenges associated with both immunization of single and multiple liabilities and the indexation and laddering of a fixed-income portfolio.

-Reading 18 Overview of Fixed-Income Portfolio Management

-by Bernd Hanke, PhD, CFA, and Brian J. Henderson, PhD,

-CFA
+Primary risk factors associated with an index, enhanced indexing and benchmark selection are also covered in this session.

-Reading 19 Liability-Driven and Index-Based Strategies

-by James F. Adams, PhD, CFA, and Donald J. Smith, PhD
+Reading 11 Overview of Fixed-Income Portfolio Management by Bernd Hanke, PhD, CFA, and Brian J. Henderson, PhD, CFA Reading 12 Liability-Driven and Index-Based Strategies by James F. Adams, PhD, CFA, and Donald J. Smith, PhD

-READING 18.
+READING 11.
 OVERVIEW OF FIXED-INCOME PORTFOLIO MANAGEMENT

-a discuss roles of fixed-income securities in portfolios;

-b describe how fixed-income mandates may be classified and compare features of the mandates;

-- describe bond market liquidity, including the differences among market sub-sectors, and discuss the effect of liquidity on fixed-income portfolio management; - d describe and interpret a model for fixed-income returns; - e discuss the use of leverage, alternative methods for leveraging, and risks that leverage creates in fixed-income portfolios; - f discuss differences in managing fixed-income portfolios for taxable and taxexempt investors.
+- a discuss roles of fixed-income securities in portfolios and how fixed-income mandates may be classified; - b describe fixed-income portfolio measures of risk and return as well as correlation characteristics; - describe bond market liquidity, including the differences among market sub-sectors, and discuss the effect of liquidity on fixed-income portfolio management; - d describe and interpret a model for fixed-income returns; - e discuss the use of leverage, alternative methods for leveraging, and risks that leverage creates in fixed-income portfolios; - f discuss differences in managing fixed-income portfolios for taxable and taxexempt investors.

-READING 19.
+READING 12.
 LIABILITY-DRIVEN AND INDEX-BASED STRATEGIES

-- a describe liability-driven investing; - b evaluate strategies for managing a single liability; - c compare strategies for a single liability and for multiple liabilities, including alternative means of implementation; - d evaluate liability-based strategies under various interest rate scenarios and select a strategy to achieve a portfolio's objectives; - e explain risks associated with managing a portfolio against a liability structure; - f discuss bond indexes and the challenges of managing a fixed-income portfolio to mimic the characteristics of a bond index; - g compare alternative methods for establishing bond market exposure passively; - h discuss criteria for selecting a benchmark and justify the selection of a benchmark: - i describe construction, benefits, limitations, and risk-return characteristics of a laddered bond portfolio.
+- a describe liability-driven investing; - b evaluate strategies for managing a single liability; - c compare strategies for a single liability and for multiple liabilities, including alternative means of implementation; - d describe construction, benefits, limitations, and risk-return characteristics of a laddered bond portfolio; - e evaluate liability-based strategies under various interest rate scenarios and select a strategy to achieve a portfolio's objectives; - f explain risks associated with managing a portfolio against a liability structure; - g discuss bond indexes and the challenges of managing a fixed-income portfolio to mimic the characteristics of a bond index; - h compare alternative methods for establishing bond market exposure passively; - i discuss criteria for selecting a benchmark and justify the selection of a benchmark.